YouTelllMe/Cell-Chirality-Model/README.md

 This section goes over important notes about the code base and design decisions that should be revisited and perhaps reconsidered.

-- models use RK45 to resolve ODE, and the default fitting alg for scipy.curve_fit
+- models use RK45 to resolve ODE, and the default fitting alg of scipy.curve_fit for fitting
 - all models have diagonal springs that activate conditionally
 - the ABp cells have a spring with the p2 cell.
 For ES models, even though the springs expand, this spring with the p2 cell is fixed.
 - all ES models retain the spring between cells and the "EMS" (z=-0.5 plane).
 This makes the model a more complex but improves the dorsal fit